 There are many advanced techniques that can also be used for reducing image sizes such as using a WEBP version of the image for supported browsers, using an SVG image where possible, using srcset to specify images for different screen-sizes and so on.
 We recommend you to read more about these advanced techniques in order to apply them in your front-end projects.

-Oh, and don’t forget, you can find many free and high quality images for use in your websites.
+Oh, and don’t forget, you can find many free and high quality images on these stock photo sites for use in your websites.